R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

     ```bash
     ./gradlew client:run
     ```
-Now you should have generated your configuration files in /path/to/enclave/src/main/resources/META-INF/native-image.
+Now you should have generated your configuration files in ```/path/to/enclave/src/main/resources/META-INF/native-image```.
-Native Image will pick up these files when you build the enclave in debug, simulation, or release mode.
+Native Image will pick up these files when you build the enclave in simulation, debug, or release mode.